KILTprotocol/docs/docs/sdk/1-workshop/03-attester/03-ctype.md

 Before the <span class="label-role attester">Attester</span> can issue attestations, they need to decide which CType they support.
-A traffic authority will only issue drivers licenses (=> CType for drivers license) and not trade register excerpts.
+A traffic authority will only issue driver's licenses (=> CType for drivers license) and not trade register excerpts.
-Since CTypes enable interoperability between attesters, it is highly recommended to use existing CTypes instead of creating new once.
+Since CTypes enable interoperability between attesters, it is highly recommended to use existing CTypes instead of creating new ones.
-But in this workshop we create our own CType.
+But in this workshop, we create our own CType.

 :::info CType

 A CType ensures that a claim contains all required attributes.
-E.g. a drivers license has to contain a name, date of birth, the type of vehicle that can be driven by the claimer.
+E.g. a driver's license has to contain a name, date of birth, the type of vehicle that can be driven by the claimer.
-The CType is especially important since a verifier would request attestations for a specific CType (e.g. the traffic police wants to see your drivers license and not your gym membership).
+The CType is especially important since a verifier would request attestations for a specific CType (e.g. the traffic police wants to see your driver's license and not your gym membership).

 If you want to learn more about CTypes take a look at our [in depth CType documentation](/docs/sdk/core-feature/ctypes).
 :::